This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Despite challenges in municipal bargaining, CUPE settlements continue to win modest wage increases, staying close to the rise in the cost of living.
 Municipal locals also continue to gain incremental improvements to benefits plans.
 We remain wary, however, of proposals that inequitably benefit current versus new employees, creating two-tiered compensation packages and damaging worker solidarity.

 At the national level, CUPE works with the Federation of Canadian Municipalities and other stakeholder groups on common issues.
 With the Council of Canadians, CUPE advocates for the protection of municipal water resources and against the privatization of water and wastewater services.
 CUPE municipal members have been involved in the Blue Communities campaign, which asks municipalities to reject privatization, recognize water as a human right, eliminate punitive water service disconnection policies for residents who are unable to pay, and stop using bottled water in public buildings and at public events.
+The Council of Canadians was also a strong ally in the campaign against the proposed water and wastewater P3 in Mapleton, Ontario.

 Future of the sector

 For these reasons, municipal elections are very important for CUPE members working in the sector.
 Our municipal councils influence the quality of our lives in our communities and at work.
 CUPE members work closely with other labour organizations to elect municipal officials who will protect and enhance public services and public service delivery.
+We can truly say, “Vote as if your job depended on it”!